mcci-catena/bootloader/README.md

 - The code is simple and easily audited.
 - The cryptographic code is identically the simple and auditable public-domain TweetNaCl package, without any source changes.
 - It allows the system engineer to provision a fallback image that can be used in case the application image is corrupt; this image can be write protected.
+- The normal workflow is simple and unobtrusive.

 Its hardware requirements are modest.
 Beyond an STM32L0 CPU, it requires an external storage device large enough to store the fallback image and the update image.
 The bootloader itself is 10k, though we allow up to 20k for future growth.

+We've attempted to code the boot loader for clarity and ease of understanding and review.
+No conditional compiles are used in the C files.
+The bootloader supplies its own link script.
+A "platform interface" structure separates the business logic of the bootloader from the low-level hardware-dependent functions.

+The bootloader manages firmware update from SPI flash; it is the application's job to get the data into the SPI flash.

+Hashing and signature-verification functions are provided by the "TweetNaCl" library, via the "MCCI TweetNaCl" library.

+We try to make the bootloader's operations *explicit* rather than depending on *implicit* behavior.
+For example, the bootloader does not use the normal C runtime startup, but is rather invoked directly from the reset vector of the bootloader.
+The bootloader and the linker script cooperate so that RAM variables (and RAM-based code) get initialized very early in the boot.

 The bootloader requires a 64-byte header in the application image consisting of metadata about the application; this appears in page zero of the application image, immediately after the interrupt vectors.
-The bootloader also requires that a hash plus a signature be appended to the image; this data requires 128 bytes.
+The bootloader also requires that a hash plus a signature be appended to the image; this data requires 160 bytes.

 The bootloader operates by interposing itself between the ST bootloader and the application.
 When it gets control from the boot loader, it does the following.